 At its seventh session, the CWS has approved reserving three additional characters in the status event code for each event.
 These reserved characters are useful for future work on the standard, and are reserved now so that Offices can implement the existing standard with assurance.
 The Legal Status Task Force will explore proposals for using the reserved characters after the seventh session of the CWS and report any agreed proposals to the CWS.
 If no proposals are agreed by the Task Force, the reserved characters will remain unused but in place for possible future uses.

+[…]

 REFERENCES